Massimo Vignelli Venini Pendant Lamp

 Designer: Massimo Vignelli (1931-2014).

-Other versions: Made in different sizes and colours.
+Other versions: Made in several sizes and colours.

-This spectacular mouth blown bright orange pendant was designed in 1955, early in Massimo Vignelli’s career, when he lived in Venice.
-The lamp is made in clear orange and white glass and produced by Venini.
+This hand blown bright orange pendant was designed in 1955, early in Massimo Vignelli’s career, when he lived in Venice.
+The lamp is made in clear orange and white glass and was produced by Venini.
 Venini is one of the most outstanding art glass companies on the Venetian island of Murano.
 This lamp is in a rarely-seen size.
-None of these lamps are identical and are all handmade/mouth blown.
+None of these lamps are identical and are all handmade/blown.

 Born in Milan, Italy, Massimo Vignelli was one of the greatest graphic designers of the 20th century.
 His most famous and controversial design was his 1972 subway map of New York which replaced geographical accuracy with geometric clarity.